bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - risk analysis guide the selection of test conditions in test analysis
 - risk-based prioritization guides the sequences of test execution activity

+## **S.M.A.R.T. goal methodology**
+methodology for defining project test objectives and exit criteria
+- *S = specific*: clear and ambiguous
+- *M = measurable*: quantifiable and have specific criteria to measure progress in order to determine if it has been reached
+- *A = achievable*: feasible when considering resources, timeframe and capabilities
+- *R = relevant*: aligned with other project objectives
+- *T = timely*: well-defined specific timeframe and deadline for completion

 ## **software development lifecycle (SDLC)**
 high-level representation of software development process, various ones exist

+# **stakeholder churn**
+stakeholders change over time and constant risk analysis is lacked &rarr; risk analysis should not be done only in the beginning of testing process

 ## **stakeholder/power-interest matrix**
 tool for assessing the stakeholders' expertise, interest, influence and the interconnections between these attributes, contains four quadrants: